Wheeland History, Family Crest & Coats of Arms

 Early History of the Wheeland family

-Another 204 words (15 lines of text) covering the year 1172 is included under the topic Early Wheeland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wheeland research.
+Another 92 words (7 lines of text) covering the years 1172, 1658 and 1680 are included under the topic Early Wheeland History in all our PDF Extended History products and printed products wherever possible.

 Wheeland Spelling Variations